 Only one in three people have written a Will and yet it is probably the most important document you will ever sign.
 It’s never too early to start planning your family’s future.

-Our friendly team of probate solicitors, headed by Louise Miller – a member of the Society of Trust and Estate Practitioners (STEP) and Solicitors for the Elderly (SFE) – will spend time getting to know you to fully understand your needs.
+Our friendly team of probate solicitors, headed by Louise Miller – a member of the Society of Trust and Estate Practitioners (STEP) – will spend time getting to know you to fully understand your needs.
 We’ll help explain any legal jargon and can usually give you a fixed fee quote before we start any work.
 We can even offer free home visits if you can’t come to our office.

 Meet the wills and probate team here.

 Although a Will is one of the most important documents that you will sign, the majority of the UK adult population do not have a valid Will in place.
 Wills ensure that on your death your assets will be distributed according to your wishes.Read more